|

 Easter brunch table centrepiece

 The table is a pretty combination of spring pastels.
-I started out with the pretty water colour floral pillows from Giant Tiger -it’s a great one stop shop for decor and food.
+I started out with the pretty watercolor floral pillows.

 Easter brunch table ideas

-They have a few different colour combinations -I went with the white and soft greeny-blue.
 The pillows set the tone for the rest of the tablescape.
-Giant Tiger has a great selection of Easter candy, so I thought it would be fun to use as decor in pretty mason jars on the table -and for my guests to nibble on throughout the party.
+I thought it would be fun to use Easter candy as decor in pretty mason jars on the table -and for my guests to nibble on throughout the party.

 Easter Finger Foods Brunch table ideas